 - Click here for the DFL Resolution Form.

-- See below to read and download our Land Stewardship Caucus Resolutions
+- Click here to read and download the full slate of Land Stewardship’s 2022 Caucus Resolutions